ccbogel/QualCoder/README.md

 The final step, install extra modules to Python.
 Type the letters "cmd" in the Windows Start searching engine, and click on the black software "cmd.exe" - this is the command console for Windows.
 In the console paste, using the right-click context menu (ctrl+v does not work) the following:

-`py -m pip install pyqt5 lxml Pillow ebooklib ply chardet pdfminer.six openpyxl`
+`py -m pip install pyqt5 lxml Pillow ebooklib ply chardet pdfminer.six openpyxl py2exe`

+You can skip the py2exe instruction above, as of 30 June 2021.
+It is not actively used right now, but will be used in the future.

 Then click enter.
 Wait, until all modules are installed (the command phrase should be again visible: "C:\Users[Your Windows account name]> or similar).